 The Porter-Cologne Water Quality Control Act authorizes the State Board to formulate, adopt, and revise state water policy, which may include water quality objectives, principles, and guidelines.
 (Water Code § 13140-13143).
 The State Water Board may also adopt water quality control plans for waters of the state.
 Regional Water Boards are required to establish regional water quality control plans, also known as basin plans, for all areas within their regions (Wat.
 Code, §13240).
-Statewide water quality control plans supersede regional water quality control plans to the extent of any conflict between the two plans for the same waters.
+Statewide water quality control plans automatically supersede regional water quality control plans to the extent of any conflict between the two plans for the same waters.
 (Wat.
 Code, § 13170.)

+The State Water Board is authorized to adopt state policy for water quality control.
+(Water Code § 13140.)
+The components of state policy for water quality control include all or any of the following: (1) water quality principles and guidelines for long-range resource planning, including ground water and surface water management programs and control and use of recycled water, (2) water quality objectives at key locations for planning and operation of water resource development projects and for water quality control activities, and (3) other principles and guidelines deemed essential by the State Water Board for water quality control.
+(Wat.
+Code, § 13142.)

+The permissible contents of water quality control plans pursuant to Water Code section 13170 overlap with the permissible contents of policies for water quality control pursuant to Water Code section 13140.
+In some cases, the State Water Board acts under the authority of both Water Code sections 13170 and 13140.

+State policy for water quality control may supersede conflicting provisions in regional water quality control plans where the State Water Board determines it is appropriate.
+(WaterKeepers Northern California v.
+State Water Resources Control Bd.
+(2002) 102 Cal.App.4th 1448, 1460.)
+Pursuant to Water Code, section 13146, “State offices, departments and boards, in carrying out activities which affect water quality, shall comply with state policy for water quality control unless otherwise directed or authorized by statute, in which case they shall indicate to the state board in writing their authority for not complying with such policy.”
+This section applies to the Regional Water Boards.
+(Cf. State Water Resources Control Bd.
+Cases (2006) 136 Cal.
+App.
+4th 674, 730 [interpreting analogous language in Water Code section 13247 as applying to the State Water Board].)

 Section 303(c)(2)(B) of the Clean Water Act (33 U.S.C. § 1313) requires states to adopt water quality criteria (i.e., water quality objectives) for all priority pollutants (33 U.S.C. § 1317(a)).
 In 1994, the State Water Board and U.S. EPA agreed to a coordinated approach to address priority toxic pollutants in inland surface waters, enclosed bays, and estuaries of California.
 In March 2000, State Board adopted the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP) to implement priority toxic pollutant criteria.

 The California Toxics Rule was promulgated by U.S. EPA in May 2000.
 In 2005, the State Water Board amended the SIP to provide a mechanism to implement the water quality criteria established in the CTR.
 The SIP contains implementation provisions for priority toxic pollutant criteria found within the National Toxics Rule, the CTR, and for priority pollutant objectives found in basin plans.